turingschool/launch-curriculum/module4/labs/Week2/IntroToAPIs.md

 1. What API request returns all of the fire type Pokemon?
 1. What API request returns all of the green colored Pokemon?

+✅ Send your pokemon requests to your instructors in a DM.

 ### Pagination

 Read [this](https://developer.digitalchalk.com/document/rest-api-v5/limit-and-offset/) overview of API Pagination.
 Then work on the following questions.